Akbarnama: Volume III: The Ain-i-Akbari

 In his description of Hinduism, Abu’l Fazl tries to relate everything back to something that the Muslims could understand.
 Many of the orthodox Muslims thought that the Hindus were guilty of two of the greatest sins, polytheism and idolatry.

 On the topic of idolatry, Abu’l Fazl says that the symbols and images that the Hindus carry are not idols but merely are there to keep their minds from wandering.
 He writes that only serving and worshipping God is required.

 Abul Fazl also describes the Caste system to his readers.
 He writes the name, rank, and duties of each caste.
 He then goes on to describe the sixteen subclasses which come from intermarriage among the main four.

-Abu’l Fazl next writes about Karma about which he writes, “This is a system of knowledge of an amazing and extraordinary character, in which the learned of Hindustan concur without dissenting opinion.”
+Abu’l Fazl next writes about Karma about which he writes, "This is a system of knowledge of an amazing and extraordinary character, in which the learned of Hindustan concur without dissenting opinion."
 He places the actions and what event they bring about in the next life into four different kinds.
 First, he writes many of the different ways in which a person from one class can be born into a different class in the next life and some of the ways in which a change in gender can be brought about.
 He classifies the second kind as the different diseases and sicknesses one suffers from.
 The third kind is actions which cause a woman to be barren or the death of a child.
 And the fourth kind deals with money and generosity, or lack thereof.

 The Ain-i-Akbari is currently housed in the Hazarduari Palace, in West Bengal.

 The Akbarnama of Faizi Sirhindi

 The Akbarnama of Shaikh Illahdad Faiz Sirhindi is another contemporary biography of the Mughal emperor Akbar.
-This work is mostly not original and basically a compilation from the Tabaqat-i-Akbari of Khwaja Nizam-ud-Din Ahmad and the more famous Akbarnama of Abu´l Fazl.
+This work is mostly not original and basically a compilation from the Tabaqat-i-Akbari of Khwaja Nizam-ud-Din Ahmad and the more famous Akbarnama of Abul Fazl.
 The only original elements in this work are a few verses and some interesting stories.
 Very little is known about the writer of this Akbarnama.
 His father Mulla Ali Sher Sirhindi was a scholar and Khwaja Nizam-ud-Din Ahmad, the writer of the Tabaqat-i-Akbari was his student.
 He lived in Sirhind sarkar of Delhi Subah and held a madad-i-ma´ash (a land granted by the state for maintenance) village there.
 He accompanied his employer and patron Shaikh Farid Bokhari (who held the post of the Bakhshi-ul-Mulk) on his various services.
 His most important work is a dictionary, the Madar-ul-Afazil, completed in 1592.
 He started writing this Akbarnama at the age of 36 years.
 His work also ends in 1602 like the one of Abu´l Fazl.
 This work provides us with some additional information regarding the services rendered by Shaikh Farid Bokhari.
 It also provides valuable information regarding the siege and capture of Asirgarh.